atreyasha/sentiment-argument-mining/README.md

 #### Sentiment Mining

+Here, we envision conducting sentiment mining and emotion recogniton techniques to identify the polarity of various speeches and/or speech segments.

 A detailed list of ideas/methodologies can be found [here](/docs/sentiment.md)

 #### Argumentation Mining

+Here, we envision conducting argumentation mining to break the UNSC corpus down into claims and premises; which could be used in downstream tasks such as classification of spontaneous and/or prepared speech (segments).

 A detailed list of ideas/methodologies can be found [here](/docs/arguments.md)